xtreamsrl/react-native-build-hub/README.md

 - `-i/--ios`: run on iOS
 - `-a/--android`: run on Android
 - `-f/--flavor`: specify the flavor/schema
-- `--force-build/-fb`: force a native build
+- `--force-build`: force a native build

 ### Build